Oakland University: History

 During the 2012 Republican presidential primaries, Oakland University hosted a debate between Republican presidential candidates on 9 November 2011.
 CNBC televised the debate nationally, and the Michigan Republican Party co-sponsored the debate with CNBC.
 Eight candidates participated: Michele Bachmann, Herman Cain, Newt Gingrich, Jon Huntsman, Ron Paul, Rick Perry, Mitt Romney, and Rick Santorum.

 In 2013, the Oakland University Board of Trustees approved a $65 million investment in campus expansion and improvement projects.
 Completed in the fall of 2014, projects included: construction of a nearly $30 million student housing complex; dramatic enhancement of outdoor recreation and athletic fields; construction of a 1,240-space parking structure, and; construction of new headquarters for facility and grounds maintenance operations.
 Longtime supporters of the university, Hugh and Nancy Elliott, made a donation to construct the Elliott Tower on the campus.
-The 151-foot carillon tower was completed in fall 2014 and houses the last bells to be cast by the Royal Bellfoundry Petit & Fritsen of the Netherlands.
+The 151-foot, 49-bell carillon tower was completed in fall 2014 and houses the last bells to be cast by the Royal Bellfoundry Petit & Fritsen of the Netherlands.

 On 4 May 2017, the board announced Ora Hirsch Pescovitz as Oakland University's seventh president.
 Her tenure began on 1 July 2017, under a 5-year contract.
 In September 2023, her contract was extended to June 2031.

 For the fall 2022 semester, Oakland University had an enrollment of 16,108 students.
 Oakland University is the 6th largest of the 4-year universities in Michigan.